Skip to main content

 • Anticipated graduation in less than one year from enrollment.

-Number of inappropriate diagnostic tests ordered9 months
+Number of inappropriate diagnostic tests ordered

 Investigators will assess via blinded, standardized chart review whether study physicians ordered inappropriate diagnostic tests for unannounced standardized patients who request testing during three follow-up visits occurring 3 to 9 months post-randomization.

-Use of patient-centered counseling techniques9 months
+• Use of patient-centered counseling techniques(9 months)

-Actual diagnostic test ordering among real patients9 months post-intervention
+• Actual diagnostic test ordering among real patients(9 months post-intervention)